 Step 16.
 Create a Custom 404 Page

-A 404 code is a signal that says an original page is missing—also known as a broken link.
+A 404 status code is a signal that says an original page is missing—also known as a broken link.
 As your website grows, broken links are inevitable.
 At some point, a site visitor will mistype a URL or click a link that you forgot to change.

 Most website builders offer a default 404 page, but if desired, you can build a custom page.
 What do your site visitors see if they visit a bad link?
 See for yourself by trying to visit a URL that doesn’t exist on your website: www.yourdomain.com/xyz